franciszekparma/GBPET/README.md

          │
          ▼
 ┌──────────────────┐
-│  Linear Head     │ (512 → 2048)
+│  Linear Head     │  (512 → vocab_size)
 └────────┬─────────┘
          │
          ▼
    Output Logits
 ```

+The architecture follows the **Pre-Norm** convention (GPT-2 style): LayerNorm is applied *before* each sub-layer (attention, FFN), rather than after.
+This improves training stability.

 ---

 ## Tokenization System

+The project supports two tokenization modes, controlled by the `USE_BYTE_PAIR` flag in `utils.py`:

+### Byte Pair Encoding (BPE)

-The BPE tokenizer is implemented entirely from scratch, following the original algorithm with significant optimizations.
+The BPE tokenizer is implemented entirely from scratch, following the original algorithm.

-### Algorithm
+**Algorithm:**

 1. **Corpus Preprocessing**: Text is split into words at spaces.
 Punctuation and special characters (`\n`, `\t`, `\r`) are treated as separate tokens.
 Each word ends with a special `</w>` end-of-word marker.

 2. **Vocabulary Initialization**: The initial vocabulary consists of all unique characters in the corpus plus `</unk>` for unknown tokens (approximately 88 base tokens).

 3. **Merge Learning**: The algorithm iteratively:
+   - Counts all adjacent token pairs across the corpus
-   - Finds the most frequent adjacent token pair across the corpus
+   - Finds the most frequent pair
    - Merges them into a new token
-   - Adds the new token to the vocabulary
+   - Updates the corpus with the merged token
    - Repeats until `TARGET_VOCAB_SIZE` (2048) is reached

 4. **Encoding**: To encode text, it first tokenizes into characters with `</w>` markers, then applies all learned merges in order.
 Each token is mapped to an integer ID via the `st_2_i` dictionary.

 5. **Decoding**: Integer IDs are mapped back to tokens via the `i_2_st` dictionary, concatenated, and `</w>` is replaced with spaces.

-### Training Time

-The BPE training iterates over the full corpus to count pair frequencies at each merge step.
-For the Dickens corpus (~3.5 million word occurrences), this takes approximately 3-4 hours on standard hardware.
-The encoded corpus is saved to checkpoint, so this only needs to run once.

-### Post-Processing
+**Post-Processing (`clean_decode`):**

-The `clean_decode()` function handles spacing artifacts:
+The `clean_decode()` method handles spacing artifacts after decoding:
-- Fixes contractions: `don ' t` → `don't`
+- Fixes contractions: `don ' t` → `don't`, `I ' m` → `I'm`
 - Handles punctuation spacing: removes spaces before periods, commas, etc.
+- Fixes quotation marks and apostrophes
+- Normalizes multiple spaces
-- Preserves literary conventions: `word -- word` (em-dash representation)
+- Preserves literary conventions like em-dashes

+### Character-Level Tokenization

+When `USE_BYTE_PAIR = False`, the model uses simple character-level tokenization:
+- Each unique character in the corpus becomes a token
+- Vocabulary size is approximately 88 tokens
+- Simpler but requires longer sequences to represent the same text

 ---